skrodahl/sorbits/README.md

 something you can get really good at.

 Levels are really easy, and get gradually harder.
 Until you clear level 10.
 Then it goes back to the same difficulty as level 1.
-But there is one more red photon in play...
+But there is one more, deadly, red photon in play...

 The game is nothing like, but still drawing inspiration from, the arcade game [Tempest](https://en.wikipedia.org/wiki/Tempest_(video_game)).